transformerlab/transformerlab-docs/for-teams/task-yaml/parameters.md

 - `'radio'` - Radio buttons for enum types
 - `'password'` - Password field for string types
 - `'select'` - Select dropdown (default for enums)
+- `'lab_model_select'` - Dropdown to select from available models, with option to enter custom model name
+- `'lab_dataset_select'` - Dropdown to select from available datasets, with option to enter custom dataset name

 **Example:**